 Consumers are typically selective when choosing who to spend their hard-earned money with.

 The company needs to demonstrate a sense of security, integrity, and reputability.

 Shoppers flock to the Shopkick app to find trustworthy retail and brand partners to do business with, as the app offers rewards in exchange for their sustained attention and engagement.
 Shoppers earn reward points (“kicks”) every time they interact with a partner’s branded in-app content or products, whether it’s flipping through a curated lookbook, watching a branded video, scanning a product in-aisle, or making purchases on and offline.

-The Shopkick platform features well-known retail outlets like TJ Maxx, Best Buy, and Carter’s, as well as household brands like Kraft, Claritin, Purina, Barilla, and Kellogg’s.
-Becoming a partner is easy and affordable, and allows you access to millions of app users.
-Whether a company is looking to educate consumers about a newly launched product, gain market share during a competitive season, drive purchases without discounting, or earn consumer trust, Shopkick has the expertise, technology, and tools to make it happen.
+The Shopkick platform features well-known retail partners like TJ Maxx, Best Buy, and Carter’s, as well as household brands like Kraft, Claritin, Purina, Barilla, and Kellogg’s.
+Whether you’re looking to educate consumers about a newly launched product, gain market share during a competitive season, drive purchases without discounting, or earn consumer trust, Shopkick has the expertise, technology, and tools to make it happen.